-Any nonemergency, invasive physical examination or screening required as a condition of attendance, administered and scheduled by the school in advance and not necessary to protect the immediate health and safety of the student.
 Exceptions are hearing, vision, or spinal screenings, or any physical examination or screening permitted or required under state law.
 [See policies EF and FFAA.]

-As a parent may inspect:
+A parent may inspect:

 - Protected information surveys of students and surveys created by a third party; - Instruments used to collect personal information from students for any of the above marketing, sales, or other distribution purposes; and - Instructional material used as part of the educational curriculum.